OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

 - A condition holds if the conditions evaluates to true.
 - An element is present if all assigned conditions hold.
 - An element is absent if not all assigned conditions hold.
-- A variability resolver is a TOSCA processor that resolves the variability of a service template.
+- A variability resolver is a TOSCA processor that resolves the variability of a variable service template.

 ## Service Template